 How much are you potentially losing?
 You can calculate compound interest using the formula, A=P(1+r/n)nt.
 A is the amount you have after compounding.
 The value P is the principal amount you are withdrawing.
 The value r is the interest rate (expressed as a decimal), n is the number of times that interest compounds per year (for simplicity, choose once) and t is the number of years (until retirement).

 Does the total seem large to you?
 If yes, you may want to leave your Roth IRA alone and look elsewhere.
-You also ant to consider how much house you can afford.
+You’ll also want to consider how much house you can afford.

 You can also make a decision based on the interest rate environment and stock market projections.
 Most financial advisors suggest you can expect a 6% to 7% annual return on retirement investments heavily situated around equities.
 That’s a conservative estimate.
-Since 1982, the S&P 500 has returned an average of 10%.
+The S&P 500 has returned an average of around 10% since the 1920s.

 Alternatives to Tapping Into Your Roth IRA